HDFGroup/hdf5-tutorial/doc/hdf-tutorial.1.md

 ## Storing the data

-However we choose to map the sample paths to one or more HDF5 datasets, because the sample path lenghts are not know in advance, we must deal with the fact that certain dataset dimensions are not known in advance.
+However we choose to map the sample paths to one or more HDF5 datasets, because the sample path lenghts are not known in advance, we must deal with the fact that certain dataset dimensions are not known in advance.
 We will use the `H5Dset_extent` function to extend the dataset dimensions as needed.

 It is common to use two datasets to store the sample paths and their lengths.
 The first dataset stores the sample paths, and the second dataset stores their lengths as offsets into the first dataset.
-We call the first dataset `/paths` and the second dataset `/descr`.
+We call the first dataset `/paths` and the second dataset `/descr` (for *descr*iptors).
 Both are one-dimensional.
 The `/paths` dataset is of variable length, and the `/descr` dataset is of fixed length.
-The `/descr` dataset is of fixed length because it is a vector of offsets, and the number of offsets equals the number of paths, and is known in advance.
+The `/descr` dataset is of fixed length because it is a vector of offsets, and the number of offsets equals the number of paths, which is known in advance.

 ### The `/paths` dataset